 Existing point of sale data only tells the final chapter of the story.
 It doesn’t indicate pre-purchase behavior.
 Turning real-world product interactions into sales is akin to converting website visitors into paying customers.
 Stores therefore need to monitor the routes customers take around their premises to identify the most profitable ‘hot’ zones as well as the ‘cold’ zones that aren’t paying their way in terms of sales per square foot.
 And that’s just the start.

 Cooler OEMS – and the stores and brands they support – require richer, more granular data.
-As well as knowing whether their cabinets are optimally positioned, they need to monitor right down to the shelf and item level, tracking every unit to identify the precise periods when demand increases and decreases and maintain constant availability.
+As well as knowing whether their cabinets are optimally positioned, they need to monitor right down to the shelf and item level, tracking every unit to identify the precise periods when demand increases and decreases and avoid running out of stock.
 Delivering this kind of actionable analytics demands leading-edge technology.

 The solution counts and tracks people and products with unrivaled accuracy and detail.
 Since it doesn’t rely on optics, the technology is robust in all lighting conditions, operates at temperatures as low as -35⁰C and provides high-resolution point cloud imaging that enables companies to align store data directly with their Warehouse Management System (WMS).

-Some of the world’s biggest food and beverage suppliers are currently leveraging Vayyar’s technology to improve inventory and supply chain management, ensuring that products are never out of stock.
+Some of the world’s biggest food and beverage suppliers are currently leveraging Vayyar’s technology to improve stock availability and supply chain management, ensuring that products are never out of inventory.
 Shoppers have to substitute fewer items, helping to make them loyal long-term customers.

 The information is displayed on customizable dashboards that show inventory levels per cabinet, per store or across an entire network, enabling organizations to identify trends and adapt their tactics.

 In an increasingly urbanized world, convenience is king for billions of consumers and the opportunity for the physical retail industry to benefit from high-quality data is clear.
-To learn more about how Vayyar Retail is enabling cooler manufacturers, retailers and top brands to maximize profitability, click here.
+Find out how to improve your stock availability by learning more about Vayyar Retail.